altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 Not until you know exactly what you did - I couldn't get you out...
 And I wasn't with you."
 *Martha tilted her head.*
-"M::What exactly did I do?
-I just remember..."
+'M::What exactly did I do?
+I just remember...'
 ~Martha searched for the words~
-"M::Like I just... stopped"
+'M::Like I just... stopped'
 *Rossin signed and leaned forward across the bench.*
 "R::You weren't exactly in your own head.
 You didn't stop you just stopped being in you...